qtc-de/beanshooter/README.md

 ```

 Command execution via the `standard` action is blind and you do not receive the output of your command.
-Moreover, by default you command is passed to `Runtime.exec(String str)`, which does not support special
+Moreover, by default your command is passed to `Runtime.exec(String str)`, which does not support special
-shell characters.
+shell features.
 If you want to use shell features, use the `--exec-array` option and specify your command
 like this: `'sh -c echo "my cool command" > /tmp/test.txt'`.
+With `--exec-array`, *beanshooter* splits the
-However, it is generally more recommended to
+specified command in three parts and passes them to `Runtime.exec(String[] arr)`.
+However, it is generally
-use the *TonkaBean* deployment for execution commands:
+recommended to use the *TonkaBean* deployment for executing commands:

 ```console
 [qtc@devbox ~]$ beanshooter standard 172.17.0.2 9010 tonka